What is Insurance Underwriting?

 Insurance Underwriting Explained

-Underwriting is the process of evaluating the risk of insuring a home, car, driver or individual, such as in the case of life insurance, to determine if it's profitable for the insurance company to take the chance.
-After determining risk, the underwriter sets a price and establishes the insurance premium that will be charged in exchange for taking on that risk.
+Underwriting is the process of evaluating the risk of insuring a home, car, driver or individual in the case of life insurance or health insurance, to determine if it's profitable for the insurance company to take the chance on providing insurance.
+After determining "risk", the underwriter sets a price and establishes the insurance premium that will be charged in exchange for taking on that risk.

 What Does an Insurance Underwriter Do?